Monday Mar 14, 2011

 Otherwise, frequently asked questions are just perpetually published answers.

-Oracle applications user experience (UX) assistance.
-UX and development outreach of all sorts to the apps dev community, helping to design and deliver usable apps in the cloud.
+Oracle Apps Cloud UX assistance.
+UX and development outreach of all sorts to the apps dev community, helping them to design and deliver usable apps using PaaS4SaaS.

 Ultan Ó Broin.
 Director, Global Applications User Experience, Oracle Corporation.
 On Twitter: @ultan